Hello... Welcome to my on-line journal.

-I am using this space to document my visual arts research and art making.
+I am using this space to document my visual arts research and development in art making.
 This is a reflective process of contextualising and exploring my thoughts, emotions, and motivations around making art in its various forms.

 marks is the area where I am putting my scratchings, scribblings, shadings, daubings and splatters.
 My main media for now are charcoal, graphite, white chalk and ink (black and sepia).
 I've been quite surprised by how much I'm enjoying working with these media as I've always seen myself as a "colour and paint" sort of a girl.

 Visual arts images of people with disability and disabling conditions can be potent for the stories they reveal about their times, society, cultural attitudes, and of course, themselves.
 However, finding images of disability - historically and contemporaneously - in the visual arts is difficult.
 What is the role of museums, galleries and other public spaces here?
 And why does this question matter?